freddiehaddad/fast-track-to-rust/src/non-scoped_threads.md

 that concurrency in your programs is both safe and efficient.

-Now that we understand why the traditional fork/join model, which works in many other languages, is likely to fail in Rust, let's explore how to correctly apply this approach!
+Now that we understand why the traditional fork/join model, which works in many other languages, is likely to fail in Rust, let's explore how to correctly implement this approach!

 [thread]: https://doc.rust-lang.org/std/thread/
 [spawn]: https://doc.rust-lang.org/stable/std/thread/fn.spawn.html